henley-regatta/adventofcode2020/README.md

   * `day11part2.go` - Another day when there's 2 different algorithms but I'm only doing 1 in Go.
 This is a little cleaner than my Python version but not much; I suspect I've missed some obvious optimisation somewhere that'd make this a bunch neater than it is.
   * `day12part2.go` - Probably needed to do both part 1 and part 2 but life's too short and this was the more complex problem.
 Mostly an exercise in pointlessly using structures than actually quickly solving a problem (a `map()` would be a simpler solution)
   * `day15part2.go` - I needed this out of my head and into code - it's calculation-limited problem, no i/o and limited memory impact.
 So it _ought_ to be much quicker in a compiled language, like Go.
 And, lo and behold it is: On my machine it's an order of magnitude faster than the Python version (completes in ~3 seconds compared to ~20 seconds for Python - ~9 million turns/second compared to ~1.5 million turns/sec in Python)
+  * `day23part2.go` - Thought I'd tackle this one as an at-scale linked list implementation but I mostly ended up fighting the compiler over how I mis-understood how Maps work.
+But it gets the answer, approximately three times faster than the Python version (7 seconds instead of 23 for Python)

 ...Every solution I write looks like early-90's imperative code because _guess when I learned how to program_.
 Objects are _new fangled_ things to me.